LuccaQuintela/EduAgent/README.md

 # EduAgent
 A multi-agentic system designed to help someone learn a subject.
-It can build a curriculum, individual lessons, quiz users to see how well they're learning and even make schedules to help them structure their learning.
+It can build a curriculum, individual lessons and quiz users to test their knowledge.

+Built using the following tech stack:

+LangChain/LangGraph
+python3
+Docker
+Weaviate
+uv